LuvJaiswal/LuvJaiswal/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at Leeeds Beckett University.
+- 🎓 &nbsp; Studied Bachelor's in Computer Science at Leeds Beckett University.
 - 💼 &nbsp; Working as a Full stack Mobile and Web app developer
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Intelligence System.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.